 People frequently ask on our Ask the Nutritionist page if they can drink the famous Mean Green for the entire day while completing a juice fast.
 This juice is a delicious and powerful tool, but drinking it exclusively during your juice fast is NOT recommended!

 Juice is an easy and fantastic way to increase and include many different nutrients, anti-oxidants and phytocompounds in your diet to enhance your energy, skin complexion, metabolism, immunity and everything else health-wise and the variety of color is paramount to this.
 But in order to get all these benefits, it’s important to consume a variety of color daily to maximize the results.

 Each color represents a different group of nutrients, compounds and antioxidants.
-If you avoid certain colors by only drinking one type of juice, you will be reducing a large concentration of specific nutrients and therefore reducing the positive experience of your Reboot.
+If you avoid certain colors by only drinking one type of juice, you will be limiting the nutrients you consume.
 The mantra ‘eat yourself a rainbow every day’ is one of my favorites and is a great guide to always follow whether you’re juicing or not.

 Phytochemicals are substances found in plants that give them their smell, color and flavor.
 Each color is an excellent guide as to what specific nutrients and compounds that fruit or vegetable contains — here’s a look at the benefits you can expect to find in each produce color.